-“There will always be opportunities in Brazil, and when there’s a crisis, the best acquisitions are available, like now,” he said.
+“There will always be acquisition in Brazil, and when there’s a crisis, the best opportunities are available, like now,” he said.

 Casado pointed to confidence indicators at a 10-year low, but said he sees the glass half full.
 Opportunities abound in energy, healthcare, IT, distribution, manufacturing and industrial products and services, he said, noting a spike in industrial deal making.